stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/03-data-types-variables-constants.md

 ## Variable Definition and Assignment

-Before we can use a variable it must first be defined with a data type and an identifier in statement structure like this: `type identifier;`
+Before we can use a variable it must first be defined with a data type and an identifier in a statement structured like this: `type identifier;`

 ```cpp
 int userAge;